South Korea Bucket List – the complete list of things worth doing

 Deoksugung Palace hanbok

-If this is the first time you’ve heard about the hanbok, I won’t judge you, it was my first time as well.
-And I wasn’t aware you can rent one, and furthermore, walk on the streets of Seoul and take amazing pictures in it.
+I won’t judge you if this is your first time hearing about the hanbok.
+It was my first time as well.
+And I wasn’t aware you could rent one, walk the streets of Seoul in it, and take amazing pictures in it.

-The Korean hanbok is a dress for semi-formal or formal attire during traditional occasions.
-The term literally means “Korean clothing”, but the term used today makes reference specifically to the clothing worn during the Joseon dynasty period.
+The Korean hanbok is a semi-formal or formal dress for traditional occasions.
+The term literally means “Korean clothing,” but today’s term refers to clothing worn during the Joseon dynasty.

-Apart from being a cool experience, you will also benefit from free entrance to the palaces while wearing your traditional dress.
+It’s a fantastic experience, and you’ll also benefit from free entrance to the palaces while wearing your traditional dress.

 We have written a comprehensive guide with everything you should know about the experience, some cool photo spots, and more.